DON'T LET NATURE GO TO WASTE

-Our country’s beautiful beaches, breathtaking nature and picturesque coastlines are threatened by an increasingly urgent waste crisis that we need to address now.
+Our country’s beautiful coastlines and picturesque waters are threatened by an increasingly urgent waste crisis that we must address now.

-Once in the ocean, it endangers our marine wildlife.
-Studies have also shown that it has begun to enter the food chain and onto our plates.
+If it enters the ocean, plastic endangers our marine wildlife. that it has begun entering the food chain and is ending up on our plates.

 Plastic is an incredibly versatile material, made to be strong and durable.
 Unfortunately, most plastics are made to be used once before being discarded.

-They’re convenient for a few minutes, but often end up in landfills, by the sides of roads, as litter in parks and floating in our oceans for hundreds of years before breaking down into microplastics.
+They’re convenient for a few minutes but often end up in landfills, by the sides of roads, as litter in parks and floating in our oceans, where they break up into microplastics.

 But together, we can fix this urgent waste crisis now.

 There's more to this storyCheck out all the info and find some handy tips to help you move away from single-use plastics.

 In 2019, we released Australia’sto show how much progress Australian states and territories have made in tackling our country's single-use plastics problem.
 It revealed the country wasn’t ‘fantastic on plastic’.

 Since then, six out of eight states and territories have introduced laws to ban some of the most harmful and unnecessary single-use plastics.
 More laws are in development, and we’ll soon have nationwide bans on some of the most harmful single-use plastic products.
 A big win for our wildlife!